johannschopplich/unlazy/docs/guide/seo-considerations.md

 ## Detects Bots and Crawlers

-unlazy includes an exported `isCrawler` function that detects bots and crawlers, ensuring full-quality images are loaded and indexed by search engines.
+unlazy exports an `isCrawler` constant that indicates whether the current visitor is detected as a bot or crawler, ensuring full-quality images are loaded and indexed by search engines.

 The detection mechanism works by: